HafizMutahirAhmed/LogiSim-RISC-V-Datapath/README.md

 # 🔧 RISC-V Single-Cycle Datapath (RV32I) – Logisim Implementation

 This project implements a **single-cycle datapath** for the **RV32I subset** of the **RISC-V Instruction Set Architecture** using **Logisim**.
-The design covers the complete execution flow of RISC-V instructions and includes essential datapath components modeled visually for educational and experimental purposes.
+The design covers the complete execution flow of RISC-V instructions and includes essential datapath components modeled visually for learning purpose.

 ---